Herrera-Daniel/Stream_Flow_Telegram_Bot/README.md

 # Stream_Flow_Telegram_Bot

-A simple telegram bot that looks up streamflows in Colorado.
+A simple telegram bot poorly written in rust that looks up streamflows in Colorado.
 In this first version I had two main goals.

 1. Learn a little rust.